uri-raviv-lab/dplus-dev/PythonInterface/README.md

 passed along to D+ to calculate its signal or perform fitting.
 * `load` - a static function that receives a filename of an Amplitude file, and returns an Amplitude instance with the values from that file already loaded.
 * `fill` - populate a new Amplitude with values calculated by a function provided by the user.
-The function must expect to receive three arguments, (q, theta, phi).
+The function must expect to receive at least three arguments which must lead, (q, theta, phi), but can afterwards also receive others.
+These extra parameters must be imputted in the same order the function receives them.
 * `get_interpolation` - The user *must* call `fill` before using this function unless loading an existing amplitude.
 Receives a single q or array of q values, a value for theta, and a value for pi.
 It returns a complex number, representing the *interpolated* value of the amplitude at the point(s) given q must be between q_min and q_max.
 Theta must be between 0 and pi.
 Phi must be between 0 and 2pi.